Enable Intrusion Prevention and monitor network traffic for exploits using Detect

 can unassign the rule.
 (See Assign and unassign rules.)

-The Intrusion Prevention module includes a network engine that might block packets
+Intrusion Prevention includes a network engine that may block packets before Intrusion

 Switch to Prevent mode